Castro's 2-run single in 9th rallies Nats past Phils 13-12 - WTMJ

 AP Sports Writer

-PHILADELPHIA (AP) — Starlin Castro hit a go-ahead, two-run single off closer Hector Neris in the ninth inning and the Washington Nationals rallied three times to beat the Philadelphia Phillies 13-12 Wednesday.
+Starlin Castro hit a go-ahead, two-run single off closer Hector Neris in the ninth inning, Espino got the final three outs and the Washington Nationals rallied three times to beat the Philadelphia Phillies 13-12 Wednesday.

 It was the first game in major league history that featured a grand slam and three-run homer for each team.